 The COVID-19 pandemic cast global markets into a period of uncertainty as it moved across the globe in early 2020.
-The impact of the virus has yet to be fully felt on defense manufacturers, but delivery and order slowdowns are expected in the first half of the year, and will likely linger for longer as containment efforts temporarily slow or halt work.
+The impact of the virus has yet to be fully felt on defense manufacturers, but delivery and order slowdowns are expected in the first half of the year, and will likely linger as containment efforts temporarily slow or halt work.

 As Italy is one of the countries hardest hit by COVID-19, Leonardo finds itself at one of the epicenters of the pandemic.
 The firm’s helicopter production plant is located in one of the areas hardest hit by the disease.
 The company has responded with action to try and mitigate disruption, but government-imposed lockdowns and worker strikes will have a deleterious effect on the firm for the upcoming year.